 Reducing the risk of transmission in our school

-We have completed a full risk assessment and have put into place a number of controls to help reduce the risk of transmission in our school.
+We have completed a full risk assessment which is reviewed regularly and have put into place a number of controls to help reduce the risk of transmission in our school.

 These measures include: